-The 19th century British historian Lord Acton famously declared that “power tends to corrupt, and absolute power corrupts absolutely.”
+“Power corrupts” refers to the statement made by the 19th century British historian Lord Acton who declared that “power tends to corrupt, and absolute power corrupts absolutely.”

-Lord Acton made the statement in a letter to Archbishop Mandell Creighton.
+Lord Acton explained how power corrupts in a letter to Archbishop Mandell Creighton.
 Creighton, also a historian, argued that scholars were judging the popes and monarchs of the past too harshly.
 Acton replied that the ruling classes should always be held to a high standard of morality.
-He said, in part,

 Today, scientists say that power causes a chemical reaction in the brain which may lead to a surge in mood and a disconnection from reality.
 Dacher Keltner, a psychologist at the University of California, told PBS that: